LionelDraghi/ArchiCheck/Doc/README.txt

 To contribute:
 The easiest way to contribute (at this stage) is to use darcs, and to submit darcs patches, whatever is changed or added in the code, tests, text file, etc.
+Anyway, ideas or feedback are welcome <here at lionel.draghi@free.fr>.

 The shortest tuto:
-> darcs clone --lazy https://hub.darcs.net/LioD/ArchiCheck  # should be already done hack code / tests / doc!
+> darcs clone --lazy https://hub.darcs.net/LioD/ArchiCheck  # should be already done *hack the code / tests and doc!*
 > darcs record -a -m "what my patch does"
 > darcs send -o patch_file
-send the generated patch_file <to ArchiCheck maintener at lionel.draghi@free.fr>
+send the generated patch_file <to ArchiCheck maintainer at lionel.draghi@free.fr>

 More on working with darcs:
 Getting started with darcs : <http://darcs.net/QuickStart>.

-Any idea or feedback is also welcome <here at lionel.draghi@free.fr>.

-About: Status Quo:
+About: Status Quo
 Archicheck is a mockup, with only few functionnality (but essential one), and not really tested on real, big software.

 It currently process only Ada sources, but is designed to accept other languages, and multi-languages projet.
 (This objective resulted for exemple in the OpenToken package adoption).

 I stopped all software developpement related activities in december 2005, just after having kind of announced my tool on comp.lang.ada, <in this thread at http://groups.google.com/group/comp.lang.ada/browse_thread/thread/4a195a443fce793e/41bb2cb527464bab?q=comp.lang.ada+example+of+layered+software#41bb2cb527464bab>.

 Since then, I just updated the various software involved (gnat, NaturalDocs, OpenToken, etc.), added licence (GPL) and a README.
 I also commented out my tentative to use OpenToken for the rules file analysis (OpenToken is still used Ada sources analysis).
 (Current implementation is in the Analyze_Rules separate procedure, OpenToken version is in the Analyze_Rules_File.* separate procedures).

 As I was not able to complete this when I was daily involved in programming, I probably won't do it now without help!
 More generally speaking, I won't be that much available for extending this tool, but I'll try to support anyone interested in.

 About: About